Latermedia/linearbot/README.md

   - Direct link to Linear
   - Press 'b' or 'q' to go back

+**Browse Projects:**

+Shows projects with active work, including **all issues** (todo, started, done, etc.) for accurate completion metrics.

+- **Level 1: Team Summary**

+  - Overview of active projects by team
+  - Shows project counts: total, in progress, backlog
+  - Warnings for status mismatches and stale updates
+  - Only shows teams with active projects

+- **Level 2: Project Details**

+  - Projects for selected team
+  - Sorting options (press `s` to toggle):
+    - **Progress**: Sort by number of in-progress issues
+    - **Activity**: Sort by last activity date
+  - For each project:
+    - Progress percentage (completed vs total issues)
+    - Issue breakdown by status
+    - Engineer count with WIP constraint tracking
+    - Status mismatch warnings (e.g., "Backlog" with active work)
+    - Stale update warnings (no update in 7+ days)
+    - Multi-team project indicators

+- **Level 3: Project Issues**
+  - All issues in the selected project
+  - Shows identifier, status, assignee, and title
+  - Displays project health warnings
+  - Lists all engineers working on project
+  - Multi-team breakdown if applicable

 **Keyboard Shortcuts:**

-- `↑/↓` or `j/k` - Navigate up/down
+- `↑/↓` or `j/k` - Navigate
-- `Enter` - Select item / drill down
+- `Enter` - Select / drill down
-- `s` - Toggle sort mode (in assignee list: Issue Count ↔ Name A-Z)
+- `s` - Toggle sort (in lists)
-- `b` or `q` - Go back / Exit
+- `b` or `q` - Back / Exit
-- Menu shortcuts: s (sync), b (browse), q (quit)

 ### Sync Command

-The sync process:
+The sync process runs **inline in the main menu** with a **two-phase approach** for accurate metrics:

+1. Press `s` or select "Sync from Linear" in the menu
+2. Watch the sync progress appear in a status bar above the menu
+3. See real-time updates: Connecting → Fetching Started Issues → Fetching Project Issues → Storing → Complete
+4. After 3 seconds, the status bar disappears and you can continue navigating

+**Behind the scenes (Two-Phase Sync):**

+**Phase 1: Active Issues**

 1. Connects to Linear API
-2. Fetches all issues in "started" states
+2. Fetches all issues in "started" states (including project data)
 3. Filters out ignored teams
+4. Identifies active projects

+**Phase 2: Complete Project Data** 5.
+For each active project, fetches ALL issues (todo, in-progress, done, canceled, etc.) 6.
+This ensures accurate completion percentages in the Projects view 7.
+Deduplicates issues between phases

-4. Stores in local SQLite database
-5. Shows real-time progress
+**Phase 3: Storage** 8.
+Stores all issues in local SQLite database 9.
+Shows real-time progress throughout

+**Why Two Phases?** To get accurate project progress metrics, we need all issues in a project, not just the started ones.
+This two-phase approach keeps the sync fast while providing complete data for active projects.

-**Optimization:** Uses Linear's GraphQL API with `state.type: "started"` filtering to fetch everything efficiently in a single paginated query, avoiding rate limits.
+**Optimization:** Uses Linear's GraphQL API efficiently with filtered queries to avoid rate limits.
+Typical sync time: 2-5 seconds depending on project count.

+**Note:** Data persists between sessions.
+The dashboard will show cached data on startup, or prompt you to sync if no data is available.
+Navigation is disabled while syncing to prevent issues.

+### Comment on Unassigned Issues

+Press `u` from the dashboard to automatically comment on all unassigned started issues in Linear.
+The bot will:

+1. Find all started issues without an assignee
+2. Add a comment to each issue: _"⚠️ This issue requires an assignee - This started issue is currently unassigned.
+Please assign an owner to ensure it gets proper attention and tracking."_
+3. Show real-time progress as it comments
+4. Display completion summary

+This is useful for:

+- Alerting teams to assign ownership
+- Leaving a paper trail of when issues were flagged
+- Encouraging accountability without manual intervention

+**Permissions:** Requires Linear API key with comment permissions.

 ## WIP Constraints

-The bot tracks Work In Progress constraints:
+The bot tracks Work In Progress constraints at multiple levels:

+**Issue-Level Constraints (Browse Issues):**

 - **Ideal**: 3 issues per person
 - **Maximum**: 5 issues per person